donedgardo/blog/content/blog/top-10-attitudes-and-actions-unprofesional-developers-make.md

 _______

-Each year there are 5x more developers than there was the previous year, resulting in a vas amount of inexperience in the field and very few experienced professionals.
+Each year there are 5x more developers than there was the previous year, resulting in a vast amount of inexperience in the field and very few experienced professionals.
 Hopefully, you find this helpful; if you did, please share it to advocate for more professionalism in software developers.

-For business inquiries, or feedback please feel free to reach out [here.](https://me836593.typeform.com/to/rc98w6WM) or to know more about me visit [my website](https://www.edgardocarreras.com)
+For business inquiries, or feedback please feel free to reach out [here,](https://me836593.typeform.com/to/rc98w6WM) or to know more about me visit [my website](https://www.edgardocarreras.com)